AJStangl/whisper-fix/readme.md

+# Whisper Fix

 This is a tool that is a work in progress.